Polk County Vehicle Impound Guide

 After Retrieval

-Immediately report any damage to the impound lot manager and request a written acknowledgment of your report.
-This documentation will be crucial if you need to file a claim for damages later.
+• Report any damage to the lot manager in writing before you drive away: Notify the impound lot manager of any damage in writing and obtain a signed copy of the report for your records.
+This will be important if you need to file a claim for damages later.